The Ultimate Kick Start Guide To Launching A Social Media Advocacy Program

 Employees who advocate the brand can and will support your marketing effort but that should not be the driving force behind the program.

-There are a number reasons why your employee advocacy program may not reach the giddy heights you were expecting when you initially launched it, but the most common reason of all is content.
+There are a number of reasons why your Employee Advocacy program may not reach the giddy heights you were expecting when you initially launched it, but the most common reason of all is content.

-Some employee advocacy tools allow users to import their own content feeds.
-By encouraging this approach, you will ensure the creation of a tribe of unique voices; something which is far better, and infinitely more credible, than an orchestrated chorus of parrots.
+Some Employee Advocacy tools allow users to import their own content feeds.
+By encouraging this approach, you’ll ensure the creation of a tribe of unique voices, something which is far better, and infinitely more credible, than an orchestrated chorus of parrots.

-Don't just share branded content with your employees.
-They will want to protect their personal brand and if they are only publishing branded content it impacts their credibility and authenticity.
-For example, importing and sharing trending articles that aren't brand related will help develop their online professional brands.
+Don’t just share branded content with your employees.
+They’ll want to protect their personal brand.
+If they only publish branded content, it impacts their credibility and authenticity.
+For example, importing and sharing trending articles that aren’t brand related will help develop their online professional brands.

 • Won't know if you're achieving the objectives you set